Autumn and winter walking festivals

 25th to 28th October

-This walking festival is themed around dinosaur-related walks this year.
+is themed around dinosaur-related walks this year.
 The Isle of Wight offers 500 miles of well-maintained footpaths through spectacular scenery and terrain, making it the perfect place for a walking festival.
 The Autumn Walking Weekend gives you the opportunity to walk amid fabulous autumnal colours.

 New Forest Walking Festival